- Continue Reading

 How many rats in NYC?
 Estimates vary, but we know the little critters are reproducing more and more and New York’s been creating a plan of action.

 Wikipedia says that contrary to popular belief, (that there are five rats per person in NYC), scientists made a more realistic estimate that the population of rats in NYC is around 2 million, which would only be 20% of the human population in NYC opposed to 5 times.
+This makes your chances of a rat problem much higher.
+When you need a rat exterminator, trust the pros at Control Exterminating.

-New York Rats and Rat Population
+New York Rats and Rodent Population

 New York City is one of the largest metropolitans in the world.
 The city hosts a very large population of people.
 The city also has many hotels, homes and other commercial premises where people spend their days.